This post may contain affiliate links. Read my disclosure.

 But there’s another common reason PCBS happens: Hormonal birth control is often prescribed for managing hormonal problems like PCOS or irregular periods.

-The problem is, hormonal birth control can never HEAL these issues.
+The problem is, hormonal birth control does not help to balance hormones naturally.
 It’s sort of like putting concealer all over a blemish.
 It covers the problem up (for the most part), but when you wash the concealer off at the end of the day, the blemish is still there.

 Whether you started taking the birth control pill for acne, heavy periods, cramps, or severe PMS, it will still be there when you stop the Pill.
 And those symptoms may now be worse.